kowabunga/ga-project-4/README.md

-# Welcome to Shopper Tropper
+# Welcome to Master Cook

 ## Create and Share Your Favorites